tasharen/tnet/Assets/TNet/ReadMe - 3.2.0.txt

 Tutorials can be found here: http://www.tasharen.com/forum/index.php?topic=13953.0

-If you have any questions, suggestions, comments or feature requests, please drop by the TNet forum, found here: http://www.tasharen.com/forum/index.php?board=9.0
+If you have any questions, suggestions, comments or feature requests, first search on the forum here: http://www.tasharen.com/forum/index.php?board=9.0 -- then if you can't find the answer, ask in Discord here: https://discord.gg/trruSNc

 Full class documentation can be found here: http://www.tasharen.com/tnet/docs/

 TNet version 3.0.0 and newer now includes 7-Zip's LZMA library distributed under the public domain license. http://www.7-zip.org/sdk.html

+Need Steam Networking support?
+See here: http://www.tasharen.com/forum/index.php?topic=15512

 --------------------------------------------------------------------------------------------------------------------
 Q: How to start and stop a server from in-game?